kweis/acronym/README.md

 2016

-Automatic reduction pipeline for the Astrophysical Research Consortium Telescope Imaging Camera ([ARCTIC](http://www.apo.nmsu.edu/arc35m/Instruments/ARCTIC/)) at Apache Point Observatory ([APO](http://www.apo.nmsu.edu/)).
+Acronym is an automatic reduction pipeline for the Astrophysical Research Consortium Telescope Imaging Camera ([ARCTIC](http://www.apo.nmsu.edu/arc35m/Instruments/ARCTIC/)) at Apache Point Observatory ([APO](http://www.apo.nmsu.edu/)).
+Despite an increasing number of telescopes and observatories coming online, instrument-specific image reduction packages have been severely lacking.
+Historically, astronomers have resorted to building in-house (potentially ad-hoc) software to calibrate raw astronomical images; these different reduction algorithms can lead to discrepant scientific results.
+Acronym aims to streamline this image reduction process such that all ARCTIC users can benefit from 1. an open-source and open-access automatic reduction pipeline and 2. a normalized tool so they're able to compare apples to apples and galaxies to galaxies.

 <img src="https://github.com/kweis/acronym/blob/master/docs/Aligned_m106.png" width="500" height="500" align="middle"/>